CVE-2025-7490: SQL Injection in PHPGurukul Vehicle Parking Management System

 Technical Summary

 CVE-2025-7490 is a SQL Injection vulnerability identified in version 1.13 of the PHPGurukul Vehicle Parking Management System, specifically within the /admin/reg-users.php file.
-The vulnerability arises from improper sanitization or validation of the 'del' parameter, which is used in a database query.
-An attacker can manipulate this parameter remotely to inject malicious SQL code, potentially allowing unauthorized access to or modification of the backend database.
-The vulnerability does not require user interaction and can be exploited without authentication, increasing the risk of exploitation.
-The CVSS 4.0 base score is 5.3 (medium severity), reflecting that while the attack vector is network-based and requires low attack complexity, it does require some privileges (PR:L) and results in low impact on confidentiality, integrity, and availability.
-The exploit has been publicly disclosed, although no known exploits in the wild have been reported yet.
-This vulnerability could allow attackers to extract sensitive user data, modify or delete records, or escalate privileges within the application, potentially leading to further compromise of the system or network.
+The vulnerability arises from improper sanitization or validation of the 'del' parameter, which is used in an SQL query.
+An attacker can remotely manipulate this parameter to inject malicious SQL code, potentially allowing unauthorized access to or modification of the backend database.
+The vulnerability does not require user interaction and can be exploited without authentication, increasing its risk profile.
+The CVSS 4.0 base score is 5.3 (medium severity), reflecting that the attack vector is network-based with low attack complexity and no privileges or user interaction needed.
+The impact on confidentiality, integrity, and availability is rated low, suggesting that while exploitation is possible, the scope of damage may be limited or mitigated by other factors such as database permissions or application logic.
+No public exploits are currently known in the wild, but the exploit details have been disclosed publicly, which could lead to increased attempts to exploit this vulnerability.
+The lack of available patches or updates from the vendor at this time further elevates the risk for users of this specific version.
+SQL Injection vulnerabilities are critical because they can allow attackers to extract sensitive data, modify or delete records, or escalate privileges within the application environment if successfully exploited.

 Potential Impact